PieTw3lve/Tuxbrain-Bot/README.md

 Shoutouts to **Ryan#3388** and **BoboTheChimp#6164** for helping!

+## Features

+- Customized Discord User Profiles
+- Economy Manager and Interactable Games (Gambling!)
+- A Full Fledged out RPG System
+- Tux Rushsite Integration
+- Automatic Text Translation
+- Fun/Useless Commands
+- And Many More!

 ## Installation
 You will need to install a few dependencies for the Bot to function appropriately.
-Fortunately, there is a convenient way to install all the dependencies using only one command.
+Fortunately, there is a convenient way to install these dependencies using only one command.
 This method requires the `requirements.txt` file included above.
 You can use it by running the first command below.
 However, if that method does not work, it is mandatory to install each dependency separately.

 ### Requirements.txt
-If this method does not work, you will have to install the dependency seperately below.
+You need Python version **3.11.0+** to install the pre-requisites.

 ```
 pip install -r requirements.txt